 Week 1.
 National Waffle Week (10 healthy recipes)

-September 6 On this day in 1900: the Galveston Hurricane became the U.S. greatest national disaster.
+September 7.
+In 1900: the Galveston Hurricane became the U.S. greatest national disaster.

 Week 2.
 National Arts in Education Week

 Week 4.
-National Banned Books Week, recognizing our freedom to choose the books we read
+National Banned Books Week, celebrating our freedom to choose the books we read

 September 28.
 St. Michaelmas Eve.
 Traditional: blackberry pie and roast ‘stubble-goose.’

 September 29.
 International Coffee Day.
 Be your own barista.